pavelosipov/POSInputStreamLibrary/README.md

 - Autorefresh after `ALAsset` invalidation.
 - Smart caching of `ALAsset` while reading its data.
 - Using `NSStreamFileCurrentOffsetKey` property for read offset specification.
+- Autorecovery after ALAssetRepresentation invalidation.
+- Adjustment filters detection and applying for both iOS 7 and iOS 8 (new in 2.0.0).

 The category for `NSInputStream` defines initializers for the most common cases: